Club Ambassador Program

 Trending ideas Club Ambassadors are taking to their clubs now

-- NEW: 25 c penalty for members not using WOD; 5 c penalty (25 c max) for using Ah, Uh, So, etc. filler words (not actually collected) (Macintalkers)
+- 25 c penalty for members not using WOD (Macintalkers); 5 c penalty for using Ah, Uh, So, etc. filler words (25 c max in Macintalkers, 50 c max at Adlibmasters)

 - A separate sleeve is passed along for collecting the members’ speaker feedback and voting for best speaker/evaluator/table topics, instead of collecting all into one box or giving directly to each speaker (Toasters R Us Club)